liammcdougall/ACIT4640/labs/lab02.md

     - `Name`: `lab02_backend_b1`
     - `Server_Role`: `backend`
     - `Project`: `lab02 `
+    - Instance Type `t2.micro`
 - A AWS key pair `acit_4640_lab02_key`

-# Task 4: Verify Infrastructure
+# Task 3: Verify Infrastructure
 Demonstrate that you can connect to the web server and the backend server from your local machine using ssh.

 Use `nmap` to verify that the both servers are accessible from the correct ports.